animetosho/rapidyenc/README.md

 mkdir build
 cd build
 cmake ..
+cmake --build . --config Release
 ```

-After compilation, a shared and static library should be generated, as well as a sample CLI application.
+After compilation, a shared and static library should be generated, as well as a benchmark and sample CLI application.

 ## Build Options